meb-team/virome_m2/module_01/README.md

 The total volume of input data was 1.5 Go.

 Here are the results collected working with shell (no HPC) :
 1. CheckV : time : around 6 hours (number of CPUs used here : 16).
-For a 1.5Go of inputs, the volume of the output is XXXXXX.
+For a 1.5Go of inputs, the total volume of the outputs is 20Go.
 2. XXXXX

 Here are the results collected working with HPC :